-Reflecting Realities - Ethnic Diversity in UK Children’s Books
+Reflecting Realities - Survey of Ethnic Diversity in UK Children’s Books

 In July 2018 we published Reflecting Realities, the first UK study looking at diversity in children’s literature.
 Funded by the Arts Council, our aim was to quantify and evaluate the extent and quality of ethnic representation and diversity in children’s publishing in the UK.
 This process involved analysing submissions of all children's literature published in the UK in 2017 that featured Black or minority ethnic (BAME) characters to determine to what extent they were represented.